TheRacetrack/racetrack/docs/development/plugins-job-types.md

   wraps it up in a web server, adds features to it (eg. metrics, swagger page) and forwards HTTP requests calling the wrapped code.

-4. Prepare the base dockerfile

-    The base dockerfile contains the wrapper code and is common to every Job using the Job type provided by it.
-As such, it doesn't depend on any particular Job or manifest.
-The image is built by Racetrack on first use.

-5. Prepare the Job template dockerfile
+4. Prepare the Job template dockerfile

     The Job template dockerfile is a [Jinja2](https://github.com/pallets/jinja) template with the following variables, that gets built for each individual Job automatically by Racetrack.

     - `base_image` - the name of the base docker image to use for building a Job
     - `env_vars` - dict with environment variables that should be assigned to the Job container